ashneetrathore/SudokuSolver/README.md

 | Value selection      | Decide which value, for a selected variable, to assign next | LCV      |
 | Consistency checking | Check that an assignment does not violate constraints       | FC, NOR  |

-Here are example commands with some common heuristic combinations for various levels of efficiency (the board is generated with default options).
+Here are example commands with some common heuristic combinations for various levels of efficiency (the board is generated with default options)

 | Level   | Commands with Applied Heuristics  |
 |---------|-----------------------------------|